We launched DragonMaker Slovenia — and before you even think this is just another event, stop.

 And to build dragons, you need dragon makers — the people with the experience, networks, and capital to make it happen.

-That’s why the investors who came to DragonMaker Slovenia weren’t randoms.
+That’s why the investors who came to DragonMaker Slovenia weren’t random.
 They were some of the highest-level investors you can imagine.

 The startups?
 Surprisingly strong.